 - what could be done to motivate him/her

 Seeking information for the purpose is not an easy task.
-It takes immense research and evaluation.
-Run surveys, ask questions from your own customers and salespeople to get an idea where to start from.
-Once you have accumulated the data, you can indulge in wire framing as it lets you develop the right message for reflecting the requirements of your buyers.
+It takes extensive research and evaluation.
+Run surveys, ask questions from your customers and salespeople to get an idea of where to start from.
+Once you have accumulated the data, you can indulge in wire-framing as it lets you develop the right message for reflecting the requirements of your buyers.

-The resulting page should be answering the two key questions.
-Firstly, what the site offers and secondly, how it benefits the visitors.
-For instance, consider the web page below, it clearly answers both the questions.
+The resulting page should be answering the two key questions- firstly, what the site offers and secondly, how it benefits the visitors.
+For instance, consider the web page below, it answers both the questions.

-Last but not the least, you will have to include details in the wire frame such as Call To Actions, images, social proofs, reviews, testimonials and content.
+Last but not least, you will have to include details in the wire-frame such as Call To Actions, images, social proofs, reviews, testimonials and content.

 Slow Website Load Time

-We are in 2015 and having a website that is slow would be a shame.
-Visitors come across several other websites that run at faster pace and hence they expect to experience similar speed when they visit your website.
+We are in 2020, and having a slow website is a shame.
+Visitors come across several other sites that run at a faster pace, and hence they expect to experience similar speed when they visit your website.

 The following graphic from hobo-web.co.uk paints a realistic picture of how a delay in even a single second can lead to a jump in significant abandonment by visitors.
 If a visitor leaves, chances are they will not return.
 Thus, the optimization of the page loading time is an absolute must before you launch it for the customers.